JEVBR/Beleaf/README.md

 - 1 page shows individual marmita

-# Still to do:
+# Still to do! :

 - Styling!
 No styling has been done so far
-- Change Mongoose DB to a Releational DB
+- Change Mongoose DB to a Relational DB

+# Depoly

+The app has been deployed at https://beleafmarmitas.herokuapp.com/marmitas

+a login can be done with email: "User@Beleaf.com" and password "Beleaf"

-Routes used:
+# Routes used:

 routes to be implemented: